misterboss0909/simple-calculator/README.md

 # simple-calculator
-Simple calculator capable of adding, subtracting multiplying and dividing integers and decimal numbers using react library. react
+Simple calculator capable of adding, subtracting multiplying and dividing integers and decimal numbers using react library.